 \subsection{Time-aware Masked Language Modeling}

-As mentioned before, the first pre-training objective, time-aware masked language modeling (TAMLM), explicitly introduces content time (the temporal information embedded in the document content) during pre-training.
-This kind of temporal information could be used in exploring the developments of events and identifying the relations between events.
-For example, as discussed earlier, temporal expressions in news content have been already used for constructing timeline summaries of temporal news collections \cite{yu2021multi}.
+As mentioned above, the first pre-training objective, time-aware masked language modeling (TAMLM), explicitly introduces content time (the temporal information embedded in the document content) during pre-training.
+This kind of temporal information could be used in understanding the developments of events and identifying the relations between events referred to in text.
+For example, as discussed earlier, temporal expressions in news (especially ones that refer to past events) have been already used for constructing timeline summaries of temporal news collections \cite{yu2021multi}.

 Suppose there is a token sequence $X = (x_{1}, x_{2},..., x_{n})$, where $x_{i}$ $(1\le i \le n)$ indicates a token in the vocabulary.
-First, the temporal expressions in document content are recognized using spaCy\footnote{https://spacy.io/} (as indicated by the gray font in the bottom in Figure~\ref{fig1}).
-The recognized temporal expressions' set is denoted by $T = (t_{1}, t_{2},..., t_{m})$, where $t_{i}$ $(1\le i \le m)$ indicates a particular temporal expression found in the document.
-Second, unlike in the case of BERT where 15\% of the tokens are randomly sampled in direct way, we first focus on the extracted temporal expressions.
-30\%\footnote{We chose 30\% as it gives the best performance in most cases after testing models with different percentages in TAMLM task.} of the temporal expressions in $T$ are then randomly sampled (e.g., "last December" in Figure~\ref{fig1}).
-Third, we continuously randomly sample other tokens which are not the tokens in $T$, until 15\% of the tokens in total are sampled and masked (e.g., in Figure~\ref{fig1}, "conviction" is masked while "1993" and "yesterday" are not allowed to be masked).
+First, the temporal expressions in document content are recognized using spaCy (as indicated by the gray font at the bottom in Figure~\ref{fig1}).
+The recognized temporal expression set is denoted by $T = (t_{1}, t_{2},..., t_{m})$, where $t_{i}$ $(1\le i \le m)$ indicates a particular temporal expression found in the document.
+Second, unlike in the case of BERT where 15\% of the tokens are randomly sampled in a direct way, we first focus on the extracted temporal expressions.
+30\%\footnote{We chose 30\% as it gives the best performance in most cases after testing models with different percentages in TAMLM task.} of the entire temporal expressions in $T$ are then randomly sampled (e.g., "last December" in Figure~\ref{fig1}).
+Third, we continuously randomly sample other tokens which are not the tokens in $T$, until 15\% of the tokens in total are sampled and masked (e.g., in Figure~\ref{fig1}, "conviction" is masked while "1993" and "yesterday" are not selected to be masked).
 Finally, same as in BERT, 80\% of the sampled tokens are replaced with [MASK], 10\% with random tokens, and 10\% with the original tokens.